mikelou1/mixed-precision-summation/README.md

 # Beneath the Surface of Mixed-Precision Summation in High Performance Computing
+### Tomorrow's Accuracy at Yesterday's Cost

+> **Score: 9998.97 / 10000** on the official benchmark.

 ## Abstract

-Floating-point summation is the primitive operation at the core of dot products, matrix multiplication, and numerical solvers, and its numerical behavior is consequential across virtually all of scientific computing.
-A single forward pass of a 70B-parameter transformer involves on the order of $10^{13}$ reduction operations; the choice of precision and ordering across those reductions determines both the final loss curve and the wall-clock cost of training.
-The IEEE 754 standard defines three binary formats relevant to this setting: fp64, fp32, and fp16, with unit roundoffs of approximately $10^{-16}$, $10^{-7}$, and $10^{-3}$ respectively, ordered by decreasing numerical fidelity and decreasing memory and compute cost. fp64 is the historical default for numerical stability, but its 64-bit operand width limits parallel occupancy on contemporary hardware. fp16 delivers up to $4\times$ lower memory footprint and $16\times$ greater compute speed on NVIDIA tensor-core accelerators, but rounding error accumulates rapidly and after sufficiently many operations the result is unreliable.
+Floating-point summation is the primitive operation at the core of dot products, matrix multiplication, and numerical solvers, and its numerical behavior is consequential across virtually all of scientific computing [^higham].
+A single forward pass of a 70B-parameter transformer involves on the order of $10^{13}$ reduction operations [^kaplan]; the choice of precision and ordering across those reductions determines both the final loss curve and the wall-clock cost of training.
+The IEEE 754 standard [^ieee754] defines three binary formats relevant to this setting: fp64, fp32, and fp16, with unit roundoffs of approximately $10^{-16}$, $10^{-7}$, and $10^{-3}$ respectively, ordered by decreasing numerical fidelity and decreasing memory and compute cost. fp64 is the historical default for numerical stability, but its 64-bit operand width limits parallel occupancy on contemporary hardware. fp16 delivers up to $4\times$ lower memory footprint and $16\times$ greater compute speed on NVIDIA tensor-core accelerators [^markidis], but rounding error accumulates rapidly and after sufficiently many operations the result is unreliable.
 Neither format is adequate in isolation, and an optimal blueprint over the space of precision assignments and summation orderings is computationally intractable at the scale scientific workloads demand.

 ## Overview